Becoming a Resident

 Medicare, Medi-Cal and insurance do not pay Caring House for a resident to stay at Caring House.
 We are not a medical facility.
 If you have long-term care insurance you might be reimbursed for the costs of living at Caring House depending on the terms of your policy.

-What is the average length of stay?
+What is the typical length of stay?
 Maximum stay?

-Our mission is to serve men and women in the last weeks of their lives.
-To date, our average length of stay has been less that thirty days.
+Our mission is to serve men and women in the last weeks or days of their lives.
+Our typical length of stay has been less that sixty days.

 Life at Caring House